 Using Sage for Oral Health

 As part of your comprehensive, overall oral health strategy, sage is one of many herbs that I recommend for maintaining fresh breath.
 If you have fresh sage available, many people find chewing the leaves to be refreshing.
 Additionally, the leaves can be brewed and made into a tea to which other herbs could be added and formulated into a mouth rinse.
-If you'd like to skip a few steps and give your mouth a blast of organic, orally beneficial herbs, try Global Healing Center's product, Fresh Mouth™.
+If you'd like to skip a few steps and give your mouth a blast of organic, orally beneficial herbs, try Global Healing's product, Fresh Mouth™.
 It's an ultra high-quality breath spray that contains a potent blend of herbs to promote fresh breath and a clean mouth.

 - Feres M, Figueiredo LC, Barreto IM, Coelho MH, Araujo MW, Cortelli SC.
 In vitro antimicrobial activity of plant extracts and propolis in saliva samples of healthy and periodontally-involved subjects.
 J Int Acad Periodontol.
 2005 Jul;7(3):90-6.

 - Sterer N, Nuas S, Mizrahi B, Goldenberg C, Weiss EI, Domb A, Davidi MP.
 Oral malodor reduction by a palatal mucoadhesive tablet containing herbal formulation.
 J Dent.
 2008 Jul;36(7):535-9. doi: 10.1016/j.jdent.2008.04.001.
 Epub 2008 May 12.